-- I can connect with other Moms that I might otherwise never meet.
+- Connections with other Moms you might otherwise never meet.

-- And I can hopefully use the blog to create a business and make some extra money for our family.
+- Using the blog to create a business and make some extra money for your family.
 Extra money that would mean paying down debt more quickly.
 Extra money that would mean being able to make larger contributions to worthy causes and people who are truly in need.